 Images of our Retreat Center:

-May 15 – Group arrives in Cuzco.
+May 16 – Group arrives in Cuzco.
 Shuttle service will be provided from the Cuzco airport to our retreat center in Pisaq, which rests at 9,750 ft. above sealevel, nestled in the Sacred Valley at the base of the mountains next to the Urubamba River.
 We will be staying at the beautiful Paz y Luz retreat center just outside the city limits.
-This will be home for our retreat for the next 7 days.
+This will be home for our retreat.
 Pisaq is best known for its elaborately constructed ruins located at the entrance to the valley.
 These ruins are separated along the ridge into four sections.
 The ceremonial section of these ruins contains an inti watana (hitching post of the sun), temple of the sun, ritual baths, altars, water fountains and a ceremonial platform (ushnu).
 Pisaq is also famous for its outdoor market; an amalgam of mass produced tourist fare and high quality crafts and antiques- weavings, and ceremonial items, along with a fantastic diversity of vegetables and fruit.
-Upon arrival, and after we have settled in, we will be welcomed with a despacho ceremony led by don Francisco (local healer of the Paqokuna tradition) to bless our retreat pilgrimage and to make offerings to Pachamama (Mother Earth) and the Apukuna (Sacred Mountains).

-May 16 – After breakfast we will be journeying to the archaeological site of Tipon, known for its masterful series of expansive terraces and ingenious stone irrigation systems demonstrating the Incas deep rapport with water.
-The sublime multileveled fountain here is expressive of the Andean origin myths.
+May 17 – After breakfast we will be journeying to the archaeological site of Tipon, known for its masterful series of expansive terraces and ingenious stone irrigation systems demonstrating the Incas profound engineering mastery and relationship with water.
+The brilliantly designed multileveled fountain (see image to the right) is expressive of the Andean origin myths.
+Poised at the base of a volcanic rock deposit, this 500 acre walled settlement served as an estate for Inca nobility.
 Here we will commune with the wisdom teachings and medicine of willka unu (sacred water).

-May 23 – We will spend the morning exploring one of the most dramatic and monumental sites of the Cuzco region, known as Sacsayhuaman, said to be the head of the Puma (the city of Cuzco being its body).
+May 25 – After brief stops at both Tambo Machay and Q’enqo ruins, we will spend the morning exploring one of the most dramatic and monumental sites of the Cuzco region, known as Sacsayhuaman, said to be the head of the Puma (the city of Cuzco being its body).
 Poised at over 12,000 feet in the northern outskirts of Cuzco, these ancient ruins adorn some of the most immense stone walls in Peru.
 Some of this structure is said to predate the Inca, making it one of the oldest ancient establishments in the world.
 Some of the Andesite blocks used in its construction are estimated to be over 400,000 lbs., and have been carved with such astonishing precision, that even today a razors edge cannot fit between them.
 Many of these stones were moved to this site from nearly a mile away, an astronomical feat even by today’s standards.
 Amidst the ruins we will encounter several ceremonial transmissions of the lineage related to the three worlds of Andean cosmology and the navel of Pachamama.
-These ceremonies will take place in the form of Karpaykuna (rite of passage rituals) related to the ceremonial uses of specific locations within the sacred site of Sacsayhuaman.
+These ceremonies will be conducted by don Augustine Machacca (pampa misayoq) in the form of Karpaykuna (lineal rite of passage rituals) related to the ceremonial uses of specific locations within the sacred site of Sacsayhuaman.

-May 24 – On our final day in Cuzco we will be visiting the masterfully built Qorikancha, believed to be lost to the world until a massive earthquake in the 1950s revealed it to be hidden within a Dominican monastery.
+May 26 – On our final day in Cuzco we will be visiting the masterfully built Qorikancha, believed to be lost to the world until a massive earthquake in the 1950s revealed it to be hidden within a Dominican monastery.
 Many believe the placement of the Qorikancha demarcates the exact point of the navel of the Mother Earth know as Pachamama, and if Cuzco was designed to be laid out as the body of a Puma, the Qorikancha would be its heart.
 Its placement was built upon the exact central point (taq’e) of the Incan ceque system, which are a series of energetic lay lines that converge and radiate outward from this location.
 Much of the ancient physical landscape, Incan Road systems, and shrines were built to mirror and utilize these energetic ceque lines.
 For this reason, it is one of the most significant sites in the Sacred Valley of Peru.
-In the late afternoon we will be heading to a local site like Qenqo, Tambo Machay, or Sacsayhuaman (based on group input), for our final “closing” ceremony.

 Click here to fill out your application!